<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 4. Sharing Plans require you to pay cash for services and then submit for reimbursement, which can make them unattractive for those on a very tight budget.
 However, the cost savings are substantial because of the way that they operate.
 Just remember, they are not an actual health insurance plan and should be viewed with a bit of a cautious eye when it comes to financial solvency.

-5. Catastrophic health insurance allows you to dramatically lower the costs of monthly premiums by as much as 50% or more.
+5. Catastrophic plans allow you to dramatically lower the costs of monthly premiums by as much as 50% or more.
 The policy only provides coverage for you when major events happen.
 Think strokes, heart attacks, cancer, or major accidents requiring hospitalization.
 These health insurance policies do not care who you use for a primary care physician or if you go at all.
 Since they are not providing all of these low level services or processing claims for them, they pass the cost savings on to you.
 Using this type of coverage paired with a Direct Primary Care doctor can give you a GREAT experience rather than the run-around that we have all become accustomed to.

 Which option you choose to pursue will be entirely dependent upon your needs for medical services, open or special enrollment periods, budgets, and how you consume healthcare.